 - This can resolve conflicts and relationship problems that are causing aggressive behavior in your teenager.

-If the adolescent has been diagnosed with psychiatric or neurological problem, like epilepsy or depression, taking the right prescription medication can reduce aggression.
+If the adolescent has been diagnosed with a psychiatric or neurological problem, like epilepsy or depression, taking the right prescription medication can reduce aggression.

 4. Behavioral Contracts: